thepablosantos/Cybersecurity-Tryhackme-Journey/ROOMS-COMPLETED.md

-# Rooms Completadas - Lista Completa
+# Completed Rooms - Complete List

-> Lista organizada de todas as 54 rooms completadas, agrupadas por categoria para referência rápida.
+> Organized list of all 54 completed rooms, grouped by category for quick reference.

 ## 🌐 Web Application Security (24 rooms)

-### Fundamentos Web
+### Web Fundamentals
 - DNS in Detail
 - HTTP in Detail
 - How Websites Work